AWS News Blog

 As you can see from the image, I can choose multiple buckets and/or multiple AMIs.
 The AMIs must be made from an instance launched from a CentOS or Ubuntu product in AWS Marketplace, and it must contain a SSH key.

-On successive pages (not shown), I specify permissions (an IAM role), choose an AWS Key Management Service (KMS) key to encrypt my data, and set up a SNS topic for job notifications.
+On successive pages (not shown), I specify permissions (an IAM role), choose an AWS Key Management Service (AWS KMS) key to encrypt my data, and set up a SNS topic for job notifications.
 Then I confirm my choices and click Create job:

 Then I await delivery of my device!
 I can check the status at any time: